herrsmitty8128/sha256clib/README.md

 # sha256clib

-## Description

-*sha256clib* is a library of functions writting in C to calculate and manipulate SHA-256 digests.
+*sha256clib* is a library of functions written in C to calculate and manipulate SHA-256 digests.
 It includes functions to perform each of the following actions:

+* Calculating a sha-256 digest from a data buffer
-* Printing a digest to stdio in hexidecimal format.
+* Printing a digest to stdio in hexidecimal format
-* Converting a digest to a null terminated string in hexidecimal format.
+* Converting a digest to a null terminated string in hexidecimal format
-* Converting a null terminated string in hexidecimal format to a digest in binary format.
+* Converting a null terminated string in hexidecimal format to a digest in binary format
-* Comparing two binary digests for equality.
+* Comparing two binary digests for equality
-* Calculating a sha-256 digest from a data buffer.

 ## License

 *sha256clib* is licensed under the Boost Software License - Version 1.0 - August 17th, 2003.

 ## Resources

+The following are suggested resources for anyone interested in understanding how the sah-256 algorithm works.\:

 * https://sha256algorithm.com/
 * https://blog.boot.dev/cryptography/how-sha-2-works-step-by-step-sha-256/